asdf-community/asdf-direnv/README.md

   updates direnv, this plugin will use the updated version.

 - `latest` or `<direnv-release-version>`: Re-run `asdf direnv setup --version latest --shell ...` to update to the latest version of direnv.
+One may optionally add `--no-touch-rc-file` to the command to prevent the shell rc file from being modified during the update.

+  (NOTE: One may alternatively `export ASDF_DIRENV_NO_TOUCH_RC_FILE=1` to permanently prevent modification of shell rc files during updates.)

 </details>